-Marine Corps University Press (MCUP) is an open access publisher of original scholarly, peer-reviewed research (books, journals, and other forms of research) in military history, national security, international relations, and political science realms for worldwide communities.
+MARINE CORPS UNIVERSITY PRESS Celebrating 15 years of Publishing Excellence Established in 2008, Marine Corps University Press (MCUP) has been serving the U.S. Marine Corps for 15 years with scholarly books and journals that complement the professional military educational experience and promote the long history of the Corps.
+MCUP is an open access publisher of original scholarly, peer-reviewed research (books, journals, and other forms of research) in military history, national security, international relations, and political science realms for worldwide communities.
 As a government military publisher, the press disseminates these products to research libraries, institutions, and scholars at no charge.
 The press also serves the faculty, staff, and students at Marine Corps University by publishing on topics related to the history, culture, politics, and future of the Corps and the U.S. military.

-For digital downloads or to request a print copy, please visit www.usmcu.edu/MCUPress or email MCU_Press@usmcu.edu
+Marine Corps University Press 2044 Broadway Street Quantico, VA 22134 For digital downloads or to request a print copy, please visit www.usmcu.edu/MCUPress or email MCU_Press@usmcu.edu